18F/identity-idp/docs/sdk-upgrade.md

 After you have added the new SDK files per [the above instructions], and after those new files have been merged into the main Git branch, you may A/B test the new Acuant SDK version.

+You will need:
+* AWS prod-power role access, which you can apply for here
+* a YubiKey
+* a GFE computer

 1. In identity-devops, run the command:

     ```zsh